daattali/beautiful-jekyll/privacyPolicy.md

 ---

 #### We only collect anonymous information.
 We do not collect any personally identifiable information from users.
 Account creation is not required to use our mobile application.
-The following data may be collected but is not linked to your personal identity: Identifiers, Usage Data, and Diagnostics.
+The following data may be collected but is not linked to your personal identity: identifiers, usage data, and diagnostics.

 #### We do not share user information with outside parties except to the extent necessary to accomplish the mobile application's functionality.
-We may share anonymous, aggregate statistics with outside parties, such as how many people use the application.
+We may share anonymous, aggregate statistics with outside parties, such as how many people use the application, with outside parties.
 We may disclose your information in response to subpoenas, court orders, or other legal requirements; to exercise our legal rights or defend against legal claims; to investigate, prevent, or take action regarding illegal activities, suspected fraud or abuse, violations of our policies; or to protect our rights and property.
 In the future, we may sell to, buy, merge with, or partner with other businesses.
 In such transactions, user information may be among the transferred assets.

 #### Ad companies collect anonymous data.
 Ad companies may use and collect anonymous data about your interests to customize content and advertising.
 This data is not linked to your identity.